 - I teach muggles mug.
 The Etsy shop, Only Cute Mugs, also has several other Harry Potter designs.

 - Downloadable, printable “Have a magical Christmas” card.
 Slip a gift card in there with a nice note and you have a great gift.

 Want more ideas?
 See my Harry Potter gifts article.

-I also have two Pinterest boards that may inspire you.
+I also have two Pinterest boards that may inspire you!
 One is a Harry Potter Pinterest board for anyone and everyone who is a Potterhead.
-I also have a Harry Potter for Teachers board that has all sorts of fun decor and activities for the classroom.
+The other is a Harry Potter for Teachers board that has all sorts of fun decor and activities for the classroom.

 Teachers who love Star Wars